 Too much screen time:

-- impacts the development of a child’s brain.
+- It can impact the development of a child’s brain.

-- has been linked to speech delay in toddlers.
+- It has been linked to speech delay in toddlers.

-- has been linked to high blood pressure in children.
+- It has been linked to high blood pressure in children.

-- may lead to addiction to phones and screens and could lead to hyperactivity or aggression.
+- It may lead to addiction to phones and screens and could lead to hyperactivity or aggression.

 Raising healthy children is a challenge.
-This is particularly true now that we have children that have never lived without the influence of the big and small screen in their lives.
-It is important to remember that we need to unplug frequently from the screen in order to rest well and allow our bodies to recharge.
+This is particularly true now that we have children that have never lived without the influence of big and small screens in their lives.
+We need to unplug frequently from screens in order to rest well and allow our bodies to recharge.

 This post will highlight some of the benefits of using screens like computers and cell phones.
 There are some cautions that we need to take notice of as well.
-You will see some great suggestions on how several find a balance when it comes to screen time.
+Take note of the great suggestions on how several parents find a balance when it comes to screen time.

 In addition to asking for help from the Holy Spirit, read the bible and note specific scriptures that would be of benefit.
 Check out 33 Bible Verses to Pray Over Your Home.
 This is a great post that highlights 33 scriptures that you can declare over your family.
 As believers, the first defense is the Sword of the Spirit.